angelcch/.github/CODE_OF_CONDUCT.md

-# Contributor Covenant Code of Conduct
+# Contributor Covenant Code of Conduct esta vez sera

 ## Our Pledge